TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

 Microsoft has recently made a shift towards embracing open source and providing more developer support.
 One of the biggest features they added with Windows 10 was the Windows Subsystem for Linux (WSL), which is a Linux command line within Windows.
 With the exception of a few minor adjustments, once you have WSL up and running, you can essentially follow the Ubuntu instructions.

-With that being said, though, Ruby and Rails are still rather buggy on WSL, so we recommend using a virtual machine instead.
+With that being said, though, Ruby and Rails are still rather buggy on WSL (if you are doing the fullstack track), so we recommend using a virtual machine instead.
 In the long run, using a VM instead of WSL will save you time and headaches.

 Since the 2017 Fall Creators Update, Microsoft has made it easy to get up and running using [Windows Settings and the Microsoft Store](https://winaero.com/blog/enable-wsl-windows-10-fall-creators-update/).